zanettanorris/Product-Inventory-Lab/instructions/section-02.md

 }
 ```

-1. A create method that will accept aurgements and return a new Sneaker instance
+1. A create method that will accept arguments and return a new Sneaker instance.
-2. Make a new Sneaker instance and pass the values recieve from the line above into the constructor
+2. Make a new Sneaker instance and pass the values receive from the line above into the constructor.
-3. Add the new sneaker to the ArrayList to be managed
+3. Add the new sneaker to the ArrayList to be managed.
-4. Return the new object to the caller
+4. Return the new object to the caller.

 Notice the ```nextId++``` in the second line.
-I am using the static memeber *nextId* to assign id numbers to new objects and incrementing by 1.
+I am using the static member *nextId* to assign id numbers to new objects and incrementing it by 1.
 This will then be assigned to the next object created.

 Check to make sure the test passed and continue adding the following behaviours: find/findAll/delete

-Using my example the following would be my method signatures for these operations
+Using my example the following would be my method signatures for these operations.

 ```
 //read
 public Sneaker findSneaker(int id) {
-	// should take an int and return an object with that id, if exist }
+	// should take an int and return an object with that id, if exists }

 //read all